Daniel15/Website/Daniel15.Web/Posts/2010-03-28-javascript-for-modern-sites.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2010/03/javascript-for-modern-sites

+---

 In this post, I'll discuss some of the techniques that I personally write JavaScript.
 There's no right or wrong, this is all **my opinion** (still, feel free to flame me if you feel it's necessary :P).
 This post is aimed at people that understand basic JavaScript and HTML techniques, and want to see how I code my JavaScript.
 I will talk about the JavaScript of the past, how it's changed, and some techniques used in modern JavaScript development.
 This will probably be a multi-part series if I ever get around to writing more posts :P <!--more-->

 ## The Bad Old Days